Decoration Day –

 Every year the Royal Canadian Legion holds a Decoration Day Parade remembering those who gave their lives for our freedom and a Ceremony at the Field of Honour for those who returned and have since passed away and were buried there.

-The Day will begin with a Service at the
+The Day will begin with a Service at 1:30pm at the

 Field of Honour in the Transcona Cemetery

 This is in honour of the Veterans who returned from the various conflicts and lived out their lives in Transcona and were buried here.
 During the ceremony family and friends will place crosses with poppies, supplied by the Transcona Legion, on each of the graves.
 Some of these Veterans do not have family members available, so we invite anyone who would wish to place a cross on a grave, to please attend.
 It would be beautiful to see every grave with a cross on it.
 The Field of Honour Memorial was erected in 1984 and there are over 284 Veterans interred there.